ut-energy-institute/UT_EIoF_webtool_open_source/README.md

 ![Image of UT Energy Institute Logo](https://github.com/ut-energy-institute/UT_EIoF_webtool/blob/7941cb97ccaf1fb48a02933b714a1b71381cd66c/images/RGB_formal_Energy_Institute.png)

-This GitHub repository contains the source code for the Energy Futures Dashboard, developed by researchers at The University of Texas Energy Institute.
+This GitHub repository contains the source code for the Energy Futures Dashboard (EFD), developed by researchers at The University of Texas Energy Institute.
 The EFD is a web-based tool with a user friendly interface that can be located [here](http://energyfuturesdashboard.energy.utexas.edu/).

 ## Contents